genebe-cli installation

 Next Steps

-is installed, explore the ... to learn how to use the tool for [briefly describe primary use case, e.g., "genetic data analysis"].
+Now that genebe-cli is installed, explore the ... to learn how to use the tool for [briefly describe primary use case, e.g., "genetic data analysis"].